List of characters in The Lego Movie franchise: Speed Racer

-This is a Lego version of Speed Racer from Lego Speed Racer.
+Speed Racer is the famed race-car champion from Lego Speed Racer.
 In The Lego Movie, Speed Racer was seen as part of Metalbeard's earlier attack on the Octan Tower.

 Swamp Creature

-The Swamp Creature (voiced by Todd Hansen in The Lego Movie and The Lego Movie 2: The Second Part, Seth Green in The Lego Batman Movie) is a gill-man from Lego Monster Fighters.
+The Swamp Creature (voiced by Todd Hanson in The Lego Movie and The Lego Movie 2: The Second Part, Seth Green in The Lego Batman Movie) is a gill-man from Lego Monster Fighters.
 In The Lego Movie, the Swamp Creature is among the Master Builders that meet in Cloud Cuckoo Land.
 After Emmet's failed attempt at an inspirational speech, which causes the Master Builders to boo at him, the Swamp Creature asked "This is supposed to make us feel better?"
 In the second film, the Swamp Creature is seen when General Sweet Mayhem arrives in Apocalypseburg.

 In The Lego Batman Movie, a different Swamp Creature is among the inmates of the Phantom Zone.
 When Joker describes himself to the inmates, the Swamp Creature called Joker boring.